sastraxi/scxlcbo/README.md

 If I were to spend more time on this project, I would:

-* add a star rating system to the selection history, to help the user *
+* add a star rating system to the selection history, allowing the user to build a taste profile
+* add some basic level of authentication and provide a UI to wipe stats (currently the endpoint exists but is commented-out)
+* add some transitions between the pages